 Employment and Salary Information

 The bail bondsman's main duties includes educating the defendant on the bail process, obtaining collateral from the defendant to cover bail, ensuring all documents are signed, securing the bond from the insurance company and delivering the bond to court.
 The bondsman also ensures that the defendant upholds their part of the bond agreement.
 If the defendant violates the terms of the bail bond, the bondsman may legally apprehend and turn in the defendant.

 Due to the nature of this career, applicants should be in good physical condition and possess strong communication skills.
 Applicants must have resided for at least one year in the state in which they take the bail bondsman course and certification exam, although residence requirements may vary.
-According to Indeed.com, the mean annual salary earned by bail bondsmen was about $39,000 as of October 2016.
+According to Indeed.com, the mean annual salary earned by bail bondsmen was about $9.20 per hour as of October 2019.

 Continuing Education and Certification